Sublocade is a prescription drug that’s used to treat OUD.

 Talk with your doctor about the Sublocade dosage that’s right for you.

-You’ll receive your Sublocade injections from a healthcare provider once each month.
-It’s important to go to all of your appointments for your Sublocade injections.
+You’ll receive your Sublocade injections from a healthcare professional once each month.
+It’s important to keep all of your appointments for your Sublocade injections.
 This helps keep a consistent level of the drug in your body, which decreases your risk for withdrawal symptoms.

 If you miss an injection appointment, call your doctor’s office right away to reschedule your missed dose.
 You should get your next dose as soon as possible.
 To avoid withdrawal symptoms, try to schedule your next appointment within 2 weeks of your missed dose.

-You’ll get your Sublocade injections from a healthcare provider who’s trained to administer the drug.
+You’ll get your Sublocade injections from a healthcare professional who’s trained to administer the drug.
 You won’t give yourself Sublocade injections at home.
-A healthcare provider will closely monitor you while they’re giving you the drug.
+A healthcare professional will closely monitor you while they’re giving you the drug.
 This lessens the risk of misuse with Sublocade.

 The potential for misuse of Sublocade is also lessened by the Sublocade Risk Evaluation and Mitigation Strategy (REMS) program.

 This safety program prevents Sublocade from being supplied directly to those who use the drug.
-Only pharmacies that are certified by the REMS program can dispense Sublocade to healthcare providers.
-And the drug can only be given by a healthcare provider in an office or clinic that’s certified by this program.
+Only pharmacies that are certified by the REMS program can dispense Sublocade to healthcare professionals.
+And the drug can only be given by a healthcare professional in an office or clinic that’s certified by this program.

 Sublocade is a drug that’s used to treat opioid use disorder (OUD).
 OUD is a condition that causes strong mental and physical dependence on opioid drugs.
 Buprenorphine, the active drug in Sublocade, is itself a type of opioid drug called a partial opioid agonist.
 This means the drug works similarly to other opioids in your body, but its effect isn’t as strong.